 - Dense looking curly leafs

 - Used more for decoration due to taste

-What conditions does Parsley require?
+What Conditions Does Parsley require?

 When And How To Harvest Parsley

 Take cuttings of the herb when the plant reaches about 6 inches (15cm) in height.
-This is because the plant is growing vigorously and can continue to grow.
+This is because the plant is growing vigorously and will continue to grow.
 It is important to take cuttings from the outside of the plant as new growth tends to be in the center.
 Cuttings should be made toward the bottom of the stalk.

-Now you know how to take care of a parsley plant.
+Now you know how to take care of a parsley plant!

 For more Herb information check out the recommended reading here.